pietrobe/cardioEMI/README.md

 ```
 mpirun -n 1 python3 -u main.py input.yml
 ```
-modifying *input.yml* fordifferent input data.
+modifying *input.yml* for different input data.
 Parallel execution can be obtain with mpirun -n X.

-### Mesh creation
+### Geometry and tagging
+In the input .yml file two input files have to be provided:
+- and XDMF mesh with volume and facets tags
+- a dictionary file containing the connectivity map

+Each volume tags correspond to FEM space, thus it makes sense to choice the minimum number of volume tags, so that there are no neighbour cells with the same tag.
+The ECS_TAG can be provided in the input .yml file, otherwise the minimum between all the volume tags will be used.

+The *geometry* directory contains scripts to generate tagged meshes and dictionary, for example the script *tag_facets.py* produced the needed input files given only a volume-tagged cell.

 An square input mesh can be created via

 ```
 python3 create_square_mesh.py